jewelsofthought/neshama/site/posts/parashot/Terumah.md

 It calls to the upper light to illuminate the darkness for us.

-**NOTE**: Enlighten me if I am wrong, but the Menorah is associated with Hanukkah in the popular mind.
+**Note**: Enlighten me if I am wrong, but the Menorah is associated with Hanukkah in the popular mind.

 ## Chapter 26